larzconwell/swish/docs/specification.md

 - Two objects are identical if the values point to the same reference
 - Two functions are identical if the values point to the same reference

+### Evaluation strategy
+When values are evaluated in expressions they are passed in different ways.
+The following rules define how different types should be evaluated.

+- String and number types are [pass by value](https://en.wikipedia.com/wiki/Evaluation_strategy#Call_by_value).
+- Nil, array, object, and function types are implemented as [pass by sharing](https://en.wikipedia.com/wiki/Evaluation_strategy#Call_by_sharing).

 ## Blocks
 A block is a possibly empty sequence of declarations and statements within brace brackets.